realvc/ai-pdf-assistant/README.md

 ---

 ## 🙌 Contributions
-This is a personal comeback build.
+This is a personal build.
 Not open to PRs yet — but reach out if you’d like to collaborate.

 ---